Norms in equivariant homotopy theory: Introduction

 In Section~\ref{sec:tambara} we shift gears once more, and introduce alternative descriptions of the normed categories $\ul\Sp^\otimes$ and $\ul\Sp^\otimes_\gl$ in terms of \emph{spectral Mackey functors}.
 In the global case, this crucially relies on the results of Section~\ref{sec:norms-and-globalization} on the interaction of normed structures and rigidification.
 With these models at hand, we then use the results of \cite{CHLL_NRings} to describe $G$-global \emph{connective} ultra-commutative ring spectra as space-valued Tambara functors, in particular proving Theorem~\ref{introthm:global-tambara}.

-The paper concludes with two short appendices: in Appendix~\ref{app:orthogonal} we compare two different pointset models of ultra-commutative global ring spectra, while Appendix~\ref{app:basechange} is devoted to the proof of parametrized versions of \emph{smooth and proper basechange} and the basechange results for functors of span categories established in \cite{CHLL_Bispans}.
+The paper concludes with three short appendices: in Appendix~\ref{app:orthogonal} we compare two different pointset models of ultra-commutative global ring spectra, while Appendix~\ref{app:basechange} is devoted to the proof of parametrized versions of \emph{smooth and proper basechange} and the basechange results for functors of span categories established in \cite{CHLL_Bispans}.
+Finally, we make precise in Appendix~\ref{app:ordinary-HA} that ultra-commutative equivariant or global ring spectra cannot be described using ordinary higher algebra.